Michael Waddell Michael Waddell

 • Water Polo (W)

-*Reduces overall scope of NCAA Oversight
+*Reduces the overall scope of NCAA Oversight

 *Club Sport mentality on campus gives more opportunities to athletes to have regular lives, free of NCAA influence and restrictions